fatboyzz/batch_process/README.md

 4. Search *Batch Assign* and enable it.

 ## User Interface
-After Batch Assign add-on enabled, three panels will appear at "misc" panel of sidebar (press "N" to show the sidebar).
+After Batch Assign add-on enabled, three panels will appear at "misc" panel of the sidebar (press "N" to show the sidebar).

 ![panels_title.png](image/panels_title.png)

 ### Batch Assign Main Panel